educelab/volume-cartographer/README.md

     * Set anchor mode, in which case the end slice will automatically be the next anchor in that direction (if there is none, no segmentation will happen)
     * Set to none, if one of the directions should not be used
   * The "Interpolation Length" and "Interpolation Window" parameters of OFS were replaced by an "Interpolation Percentage" which will automatically be converted into the appropriate number of slices when using "Anchor mode" for segmentation

+- Implemented topic #3 (*"Skipping slices and segmentation runs"*) of the segmentation wish list ([Goole Doc](https://docs.google.com/document/d/1YFILhWVHyijU_Yky3lKPvGAjmYm2QnRTYzMM7VqcogA)):
+  * The OFS algorithm has now a new parameter "Step Size" to define which slices should be calculated, and the rest in between will get interpolated.
+As the goal was to reduce the number of needed calculations and number of slices that need to be loaded into RAM for the segmentation, I ensured that when there is a segmentation run between two anchors (which means a forward and backward run in one go for the bidirectional re-segmentation requirement) the backwards one uses the same slices for calculations even the step size is not a value that neatly fits (= without module rest) into the segmentation run range.

 ### UI / UX Improvements
 - Implemented image dragging/panning via right mouse button